croot23/fantasyFootball/README.md

 Run the webapp

 To Do List:

-Method to get current gameweek from fantasy football API
 Create gameweek points table and populate it
-Add current gameweek points to main page
-Create method to add captain to Teams and display on the main page
 Create method to calculate predicted gameweek points based on form and fixtures
 Add more graphs to view team data
-Add update methods to players on a timer
-Add update methods to teams after every gameweek deadline
 Show real time points totals on the main page